derekantrican/derekantrican/README.md

 - I'm avid outdoorsman: rock climbing 🧗 , hiking (PCT 2015) 🏔️ , camping 🏕️ - you name it!
 - My biggest hobby is programming 💻 and building programs that simplify or automate workflows.
 If you have a common, tedious workflow that you'd like to automate - send me an email!
+- I dabble a bit in 3D printing - mostly functional printing (adapters, containers, and other small solutions for around the house)
 - I enjoy cooking 🍳 and foods such as ginger beer, root beer, and ice cream!
 - I've been to Turkey <img width="26px" src="https://upload.wikimedia.org/wikipedia/commons/b/b4/Flag_of_Turkey.svg" /> twice (so far) and enjoyed it so much that I'm trying to learn Turkish (Türkçe) & share the culture with others